UNM STEM-H Center for Outreach, Research & Education

 Successes and Impacts

 The Central NM Science & Engineering Research Challenge which has been in place since 1959 has served tens of thousands of students, teachers, and families over the years.
 Our student participants have done exceptionally well at state and international competitions and our program has garnered a fantastic reputation in the community.
-Though we have probably not documented our successes as effectively as we could have, we do have annual reports, participation data, and now publish results on our website annually.
+Though we have probably not documented our successes as effectively as we could have, we do have annual reports, participation data, and publish results yearly via an annual report.
 We are working to determine how best to track our participants in the future, though this is an ongoing challenge.

 Elements Contributing to Success